dwbutler/groupify/README.md

 employee.in_group?(group)                   # => false
 employee.in_group?(group, as: 'employee')   # => false
 ```

-## But wait, there's more!

-Check the specs for a complete list of methods and scopes provided by Groupify.

 ## Using for Authorization
 Groupify was originally created to help implement user authorization, although it can be used